- Academic Affairs

 Renewing Your Visa Stamp

-If you or your dependents need to renew your visas in order to re-enter the United States, you must apply in person to a U.S. embassy or consulate abroad.
+If you or your dependents need to renew your visas to re-enter the United States, you must apply in person to a U.S. embassy or consulate abroad.
 Applicants are normally required to submit the following documentation:

 - A valid passport